Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Something even more horrifying: 'baby and me' implies the baby has also become a Splicer Yikes.

 Sure, Tenenbaum might have had a dodgy past, but even before she mentions being involved in experiments in a prison camp, you have to realize something: if she was a 'Kraut' of Jewish descent, she probably was separated from her own family before being sent there.
 It somehow makes everything happening with the Little Sisters worse, especially since she grows such a pure devotion to them.
 Even then, listening to her narrate her maternal revelations is so moving.
-And then, if you didn't save ENOUGH Little Sisters for the good ending, but didn't kill enough for the bad, the fact that she sounds so sad while explaining your descent into spliced-up maddness makes this troper sort of feel like she thought she could've saved Jack, given that she was Fontaine's agent for buying the embryo off of his birth mother.
+And then, if you didn't save ENOUGH Little Sisters for the good ending, but didn't kill enough for the bad, the fact that she sounds so sad while explaining your descent into spliced-up maddness makes it seem like she thought she could've saved Jack, given that she was Fontaine's agent for buying the embryo off of his birth mother.

 On the topic of female characters in BioShock with sad stories, Diane McClintock.
 Her fiancee, Ryan, slowly goes crazy and probably spends more intimate moments with Jasmine Jolene, anyway.
 She's eventually left alone after the New Year's attack ruins her face (and from what the audio diaries and the 'ghost' outside his door imply, Steinman didn't help).
 Then she goes on to work for Atlas (and it sort of sounded like she was starting to fall for him too, or was at least very loyal) but she walks in on his longest con and he kills her before she can blab his true identity.
 It's sad because she seemed so normal; there was no hint of going insane.
 She was just a sad woman caught up in a nightmare.
 She might be the closest to The Woobie aside from the Little Sisters.